ccswbs/UoGd7-Training/accessibilitytop.md

 ### 3. Association
 * Text, headings, buttons, fields etc. that are logically connected must also be visually connected.
-* Make sure not to give instructions based solely on a location of content, such as ‘In the box to your right…’.
+* Make sure not to give instructions based solely on a location of content, such as ‘In the box to your right’.
 Supplement with a heading also.
 * Make link texts that can be read out of context.
 Avoid ‘Click here’, ‘Read more’.

 ### 4. Color for everyone